 Literature of the Holocaust maintained by Al Filreis |

-The Holocaust: Problems of Representating the Experience of Genocide in Literature & Filmfall 2006
+The Holocaust: Problems of Representing the Experience of Genocide in Literature & Filmfall 2015

 Arts Cafe, Kelly Writers HousePOSITION PAPERS

-Each student will write 4 short position papers.
-They are due at the start of the class session, on the first day of discussion of a new reading or film.
-On the day when you are submitting a position paper, bring two copies to class.
-Keep one during class discussion and give one to Al as class begins.
+Each student will write 4 short position papers and a 5th paper described below.
+They are due before or at the start of the class session, on the first day of discussion of a new reading or film.
+Send your position paper - preferably as text (not e.g. a Word attachment or PDF) - to our listserv: holocaust2015 @ writing . upenn. edu.
+And on the day when you are submitting a position paper, bring one printed copy to class (you may need to refer to it during discussion).

 Position papers are short - between 500 and 750 words.
 The papers do not make a full interpretive or analytical case in support of the position being contended.
-They present the case generally and then give very specific instances of the interpretation and analysis that would be needed if the position were to be argued fully.
+They present the case first generally and then give very specific instances (one or two, possibly three) of the interpretation and analysis that would be needed if the position were to be argued fully.
 Position papers indeed have a distinct interpretive position.
-You may anticipate a counterargument and/or present what you take to be an opposing view, but finally it should be very clear what your position is on the matter you are presenting.
-Your position responds to some issue, topic, problem, scene, character/person, narrative matter, or passage (in the case of a text).
+You may anticipate a counterargument and/or present what you take to be an opposing view, but, in the end, it should be very clear what your position is on the matter you are presenting.
+Your position is responsive to some issue, topic, problem, scene, character/person, narrative matter, or passage (in the case of a text).
 Be sure, at least at one point (or two), to be very specific.
 But also be sure to make your general contention.
 A rule of thumb: Ask yourself whether someone, upon reading this paper, would know how to disagree with its view.